-User-generated content was a good idea, because:
+User-generated content from the beginning was a good idea, because:

 But user-generated content (UGC) is much more than just a “good idea” these days.

 It’s a must-have because the UGC trends and themes shaping the future of marketing rely on it.

 In the State of UGC 2022 report, our research uncovers 5 consumer trends shaping the future of marketing and the marketing themes we’re seeing in 2022.
 From marketers vying for more engagement and ROI to not having enough team power to keep content published… user-generated content will continue as the MVP of marketing this year.

 More people are creating content online than ever before, even claiming they want brands to tell them what photos, videos, comments, testimonials, and feedback they need.
 UGC is where consumer trends are heading, and what brands can’t ignore.
 Here are the consumer UGC trends you need to know, straight from our State of User-Generated Content report.

 5 Consumer Trends To Shape Your User-Generated Content (UGC) Strategy

 Personalized shopping became a trend in 2021, and an expectation from consumers.
 Companies realized all the data they had on social media users and their customers told them exactly what their customers were looking for.
 Even with iOS 14 changing how much data is available from third parties, companies were still using emails and cookies to get to know their subscribers and customers on an individual basis.

 - 77% of shoppers are more likely to buy from brands that personalize their shopping experience